MillionConcepts/lhorizon/docs/api.md

 <a name="config"></a>
 # Module config

-configuration options for `lhorizon`
+configuration options for `lhorizon`.
+Modifying members of this module will change the default behavior of `LHorizon` objects.

-OBSERVER_QUANTITIES: default Horizons QUANTITIES columns for OBSERVER queries
+### options

-VECTORS_QUANTITIES: timeout for connecting to jpl server
+* OBSERVER_QUANTITIES: default Horizons QUANTITIES columns for OBSERVER queries
-TIMEOUT: timeout in seconds for JPL
+* VECTORS_QUANTITIES: default Horizons QUANTITIES columns for VECTORS queries
-HORIZONS_SERVER: address of Horizons CGI gateway
+* TIMEOUT: timeout in seconds for JPL
-DEFAULT_HEADERS: default headers for Horizons requests
+* HORIZONS_SERVER: address of Horizons CGI gateway
-TABLE_PATTERNS: tables of regexes used to match Horizons fields and the
+* DEFAULT_HEADERS: default headers for Horizons requests
-    arguably more-readable column names we assign them to
+* TABLE_PATTERNS: tables of regexes used to match Horizons fields and the arguably more-readable column names we assign them to

 <a name="_request_formatters"></a>